Kandeeswarar Temple, Kandiyur: Architecture

 The temple is located 21 km away from Kumbakonam on the Kumbakonam- Tiruvaiyaru- Tanjore road.
 The temple is 2 km away from Tiruvaiyaru and located in the heart of Thirukandiyur.
 Kandeeswarar has a five-tiered rajagopuram and a west-facing sanctum.
 The sanctum lies axil to the temple gateway and the flag staff, which is located after the gopuram in the second precinct.
-The shrine of Ambal is south facing and she is sported in standing posture.
-There are shrines of Vinayagar, Murugan with Valli & Deivanai, Mahalakshmi and Vishnu Durgai.
-The images of Brahma, Lingodhbhavar and Dakshinamurthy are located in the planks around the sanctum.
+The shrine of Ambal (Parvati) is south facing and she is sported in standing posture.
+There are shrines of Vinayagar (Ganesha), Murugan (Kartikeya) with Valli & Deivanai, Mahalakshmi and Vishnu Durga.
+The images of Brahma, Lingodbhava and Dakshinamurthy are located in the planks around the sanctum.
 The sanctum is guarded by Dvarapalas and the image of sage Sathapatha is depicted in the nearby wall.
 In the halls in the first precinct, there are images of Sapthastana lingas and Panchabhoota lingas.
 There are small images of Brahma and Saraswathi near the sanctum.
 The temple is one of few places where there is a separate shrine for Brahma.

 Religious significance

 The temple is counted as one of the temples built on the banks of River Kaveri.
 This temple is one of the 7 shrines associated with Saptamartrikas (seven female deities in Siva temple).
+The temple is one of the Ashta Veeratanam temples that commemorate Shiva's eight acts of valour and fury where he became victorious over demons, heroes or divinities. and also as places where he is believed to have performed with fury.